Translation and Transmission Conference

 The purpose of this conference series is to provide an international forum for sustained dialogue and the sharing of ideas and experiences, as well as for collective reflection on the larger cultural and societal dimensions of the transmission of Tibetan Buddhism to the contemporary sphere.
 This conference is not a showcase for any single project or institution but an opportunity for all to gather in an open and collegial spirit.

-In the spring of 2017 the conference will convene in the heart of Boulder, Colorado, at the Glenn Miller Ballroom, University Memorial Center, May 31st through June 3rd, 2017
+In the spring of 2017 the conference will convene in the heart of Boulder, Colorado, at the Wolf Law School, May 31st through June 3rd, 2017.

 Day 1: Susan Bassnett (Warwick)